-The WRRI serves the need of DC’s school children, university students, water professionals and concerned citizens by providing opportunities for engagement in water-related activities and advanced degree programs that foster significant learning about our DC’s Water resources and caring for their protection or restoration.
+The WRRI serves the need of DC’s schoolchildren, university students, water professionals, and concerned citizens by providing opportunities for engagement in water-related activities and advanced degree programs that foster significant learning about our DC’s Water resources and caring for their protection or restoration.
 Through its nationally recognized research laboratories, the WRRI has contributed to the development and implementation of the new graduate and undergraduate degree programs at UDC.
-Research projects funded through the WRRI directly benefits two undergraduate and four graduate programs:
+Research projects funded through the WRRI directly benefit two undergraduate and four graduate programs:

 - Professional Science Master’s in Water Resources Management (PSM)